-What is Crimp?
+What is PEX Crimp Tool?

 Crimp is the most popular and affordable PEX fitting style.
 It’s available in brass and poly alloy construction that are manufactured to ASTM F1807, ASTM F2159 standard respectively.
 Both these Crimp fittings are compatible with all kinds of PEX tubing.

 Its installation requires stainless steel or copper Crimp Rings along with a Fitting Crimp Tool.
 This Crimp Tool joins two metal or ductile (wires or metal plates) pieces together.